maadhuvijay/MadhaviNithianandam.github.io/index.md

 ---

+## Time Series forecasting with Prophet

+This project explores whether search-traffic trends can offer predictive value for trading Mercado Libre (MELI) stock.
+Using time-series analysis on financial data and user search volumes, the analysis identifies correlations, leading indicators, and lag patterns to determine if increases in search interest translate into meaningful changes in stock price or volatility.
+The project applies forecasting models and statistical techniques to evaluate the potential of search-based signals as a trading strategy.

 ## Exploratory Data Analysis (CPI–HPI Trends)

 Conducted an exploratory data analysis on how inflation relates to housing, unemployment, and the stock market.
 Led the CPI–HPI track.
 Cleaned and joined monthly time series, visualized trends and examined outliers.